 The priests paused.

 “We don’t know, your grace,” one of them said.
-“We scared him away before he could obtain his goal--one of our men saw him fleeing back out the way he came, soon after he released the squirrel.
+“We scared him away before he could obtain his goal--one of our men saw him fleeing back out the way he had come in, soon after he released the squirrel.
 Apparently, the resistance was too much for him.”

 “We think that he must have been a petty thief, your grace,” another said.
 “Here to try and sneak into the gallery and steal the art there.”